zawphyo-Hub/Social-Media-Campaign/README.md

 # Social-Media-Awareness-Campaign
 Technologies: PHP | JavaScript | PhpMyAdmin

+## Project Overview

 The Social Media Awareness Campaign is an interactive website designed to educate users especially children about online safety.
 The platform provides valuable educational content, safety guidelines, and best practices for navigating social media responsibly.
 Moreover, it has an Admin Pannel to manage content, and display up-to-date information.

-Admin Access
+> **Admin Access**
-Username- admin
+Username: admin
-password - smc12345
+Password: smc12345

 ---

 ## Key Features

 (1) Educational Content
-Provides well-structured safety tips and guidelines to help users understand online risks.
+- Provides well-structured safety tips and guidelines to help users understand online risks.

 (2) Search Functionality
-Implemented using PHP and JavaScript, allowing users to quickly find relevant safety guidelines.
+- Implemented using PHP and JavaScript, allowing users to quickly find relevant safety guidelines.

 (3) Dynamic Content Management
-Admins can add, update, and delete content through a user-friendly interface.
+- Admins can add, update, and delete content through a user-friendly interface.
 Content is stored in PhpMyAdmin, ensuring up-to-date and accurate information is displayed.

 ---